L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Introduction

 \section{Introduction}

-Currently, there is a great deal of enthusiastic effort being invested in research into extending the context length of large language models.
-Popular solutions mainly involve further pretraining or finetuning regular models on longer inputs using more efficient architectures~\citep{ding2023longnet} or non-quadratic attention mechanisms~\citep{NEURIPS2022_67d57c32} and extrapolatable positional embedding~\citep{sun2022lengthextrapolatable}.
-The aim is to enable these models to support longer dialogue histories and to ensure that the reasoning capabilities of the models at the 2k input length are maintained over longer input.
+Currently, a significant amount of effort is being dedicated to research on extending the context length of large language models.
+Popular solutions mainly involve further pretraining or finetuning standard models on longer inputs using more efficient architectures~\citep{ding2023longnet, NEURIPS2022_67d57c32, liang2023unleashing, mohtashami2023landmark, li2023incontext}, as well as scaled positional embedding~\citep{su2022roformer, sun2022lengthextrapolatable, fixedNTK, qin2023linear}.